tchannagiri/DSBplot/README.md

     4. If the in/del positions of the alignment are not adjacent to or around the DSB position, try and shift them towards the DSB position in such a way that remainder of the alignment stays roughly the same (the number of substitutions does not increase).
 If such a modification of the alignment cannot be found, discard the alignment.
     5. Finally, if the resulting alignment has in/dels that are not at consecutive positions, discard the alignment.

-   If multiple reads have exactly the same nucleotide sequences but had different alignments with the reference, they will be forced to have the same alignment as the first read encountered.
+   If multiple reads have exactly the same nucleotide sequences but had different alignments with the reference, they will be forced to have the same alignment as the first such read encountered.
 Note, that while we require the left-most (5'-most) position on the read to align with the left-most on the reference, the same is not true for the right-most (3'-most) positions.
 This is because it is possible for reads to be too small and only capture the 5' primer but not the 3' primer.
 However, we require the read to at least length `DSB_POS + 1` (see parameter `--min_length`).
 The output will be tables (TSV format) that contain the unique alignments and their read counts.
 The output will be in the files `1_filter_nhej/[N].tsv`, where `[N]` is replaced with an integer representing the repeat number, in the same order they are specified on the command line.

 3. Combine the (potentially) multiple tables output from stage 2 into a single table (TSV format) with multiple frequency columns, one for each input.
 The output will be in `2_combine_repeat/out.tsv`.
 4. For each unique alignment in the output table of stage 3, extract the alignment-window around the DSB position.
 That is, the part of the alignment that corresponds to the positions in `DSB_POS - WINDOW_SIZE + 1` to `DSB_POS + WINDOW_SIZE`, where `DSB_POS` and `WINDOW_SIZE` are parameters.
 If different alignments become identical after extracting their windows, their read counts will be summed.
 We also require that *anchors* to be present on either side of the extracted windows to make sure that the variations near the DSB do not spill outside the window.
 Anchors are the parts of the alignment that correspond to the `ANCHOR_SIZE` (a parameter) nucleotides on the left (5') and right (3') of the window region.
 We require that each anchor have at most `ANCHOR_MISMATCHES` mismatches and no in/dels.
 The output is a table (TSV format).
 The output will be in directory `3_window`, in files `window_count_withoutSubst.tsv` and `window_count_withSubst.tsv`.
+The "withoutSubst" version of the output has substitutions in the alignment removed by replacing the nucleotide on the read sequence with perfect matches with the reference sequence.
+See [here](#substitutions-in-bowtie-2) for the justification of ignoring substitutions.
 5. Covert the raw read counts into frequencies in the range [0,1].
 This is done by dividing the read counts by the total number of reads in the library.
 Since the total number of reads in each sample might not be exactly the sum of the read counts (e.g., if the trimming process removed some reads), the total reads are input as a parameters.
 In this stage, the separate frequency columns for each repeat are collapsed into a single column by taking their mean.
 Also, the alignments whose minimum frequency across the repeats is below a user-defined threshold will be discarded.
 The output will be in the subdirectory `3_window`, in files:
   * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: Frequency tables with separate columns for the separate repeats.
   * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: The previous frequency tables with the minimum frequency filter applied.